How-to: Write a parton-level Monte Carlo event generator: Introduction

 \section{Introduction}

 Treatment of particle collisions in mechanics starts off relatively easy: we initially study elastic collisions of two spheres in one dimension, and we are asked to calculate the various momenta after a collision occurs.
-The next complication involves adding some inelasticity.
+The next complication involves adding the effects of inelasticity.
 This results in some energy loss e.g. through the balls sticking together and so on.
-The theoretical description of collisions of elementary particles starts off equally simply: the scattering of two electrons, for example, can be simulated at leading order in the perturbative picture, via the exchange of a photon, representing an elastic collision.
+The theoretical description of collisions of elementary particles starts off equally simply: the scattering of two electrons, for example, can be simulated at the first order in the perturbative picture (leading order), via the exchange of a single photon, representing an elastic collision.
 However, ``Truth is stranger than Fiction, but it is because Fiction is obliged to stick to possibilities; Truth isn't.''~\cite{twain}.
 In the context of particle physics, to describe `Truth', i.e. Nature, in our `fictional' simulations, we need to model a multitude of effects using a series of approximations and models.
-To name but a few of these aspects: \begin{itemize} \item particles radiate, e.g. photons off electrons, gluons off quarks, \item incoming particles can be confined in a bound state, e.g. quarks and gluons in protons, \item higher-order corrections in perturbation theory are too laborious to compute beyond the first few orders, \item the phase space of the final-state particles is huge and of variable dimensions, \item and many effects cannot be described by perturbation theory and need to be modelled. \end{itemize}
+To name but a few of these aspects: \begin{itemize} \item particles radiate, e.g. photons off electrons, gluons off quarks, \item incoming particles may be confined in a bound state, e.g. quarks and gluons in protons, \item higher-order corrections in perturbation theory are too laborious to compute beyond the first few orders, \item the phase space of the final-state particles is huge and of a variable number of dimensions, \item and many effects cannot be described by perturbation theory and need to be modelled. \end{itemize}

 Many of the above effects have been incorporated into computer simulations using Monte Carlo techniques.